smartcontractkit/documentation/src/pages/chainlink-functions/tutorials/api-use-secrets-offchain.md

   import ChainlinkFunctions from "@features/chainlink-functions/common/ChainlinkFunctions.astro"
 ---

-This tutorial shows you how to leverage the Off-chain Secrets capability to share encrypted secrets off-chain via HTTP with a Decentralized Oracle Network.
+This tutorial shows you how to share encrypted secrets off-chain with a Decentralized Oracle Network (DON) via HTTP.
+Off-chain secrets are encrypted and stored on AWS S3, Google Drive, IPFS, or any other service where the DON can fetch them via HTTP.
-Off-chain secrets are encrypted, users decide where to host them (e.g., aws S3, google drive, or IPFS), and fetched by the Decentralized Oracle Network via HTTP(s).
 Using off-chain secrets has two main advantages:

 - Security: The encrypted secrets are never stored on-chain.
-Users choose where to store their encrypted secrets and pass the URLs to the encrypted secrets in their requests.
-The URLs are encrypted with the DON public key so that only an oracle node part of the DON can decrypt the URLs with the DON private key.
-Once the DON has fulfilled the request, a user may delete the URL to mitigate the risk of exposing their secrets if the DON's private key were ever to be leaked.
+You choose where to store encrypted secrets and include the URLs in your requests.
+The secrets are encrypted by the DON's public key so that only an oracle node in the DON can decrypt them using the DON's private key.
+After the DON fulfills a request, you can delete the secrets file from the hosted URL.
+This mitigates the risk that your secrets are exposed if the DON's private key were ever to be leaked.
 - Reduced gas consumption: When initiating a request, part of the gas consumption is due to the size of the request parameters: source code, arguments, and secrets.
-The size of an encrypted secrets object is larger than an encrypted HTTP(s) URL.
-Thus, using off-chain secrets reduce the gas cost of making requests.
+The size of an encrypted secrets object is larger than an encrypted HTTP(s) URL, so using off-chain secrets reduces the gas cost of each request.

 Read the [API multiple calls](/chainlink-functions/tutorials/api-multiple-calls/) tutorial before you follow the steps in this example.
 This tutorial uses the same example, but with a slightly different process: